kellerflint/Applied-AI-YOLO-Walkthrough/README.md

 ## Prerequisites

 - A laptop with a webcam (Mac, Windows, or Linux all work).
 - Python 3.9 or newer installed and on your PATH.
+Install python at https://www.python.org/downloads/
 - Git (just for cloning this repo).
 - Docker Desktop installed (used only for Label Studio, optional if you choose the pip install path for Label Studio instead).
 - About 2 GB of free disk space (most of it is the YOLO weights and PyTorch).